John Okell OBE

 He was awarded the Tuttle Grand Prize for one of his language courses, and was made an OBE in The Queen’s Birthday Honours, June 2014, for “services to UK/Burma relations”.

-John continued to teach and develop Burmese language teaching materials during his retirement up until he passed away in July 2020.
+John continued to teach and develop Burmese language teaching materials during his retirement up until he passed away on 2 August 2020.